CallAlternative

 OpenPhone is much more business-oriented.
 It is strong for startups, shared team inboxes, collaborative texting, and business number workflows.
 If you want a team phone system, OpenPhone is often in the right category.

-But that also means it can be heavier than necessary if your real need is just placing calls quickly and cheaply from the browser.
+But that also means it can be heavier than necessary if your real need is just placing calls quickly from the browser.
+If you are trying to call a bank, airline, government office, or customer support line while traveling, shared inbox features are not the point.

 OpenPhone is better for: